swcarpentry/shell-novice/setup.md

 > See the reference below for information on installing and using PuTTY,
 > using the Windows 10 command-line tool, or installing and using a Unix/Linux emulator.
 >
+>
+>
+> ### Chromebook
+> Chromebooks use the Chrome OS operating systems.
+The command prompt (shell) does exist on a Chromebook.
+The shell excists in Chromebooks through the Google Chrome Browser.
+It is called the crosh shell.
+Press ctrl-alt-T to execute and open a crosh shell on a Chromebook.
+Once crosh is launched in your Chrome browser, you can type "shell" to get to the root linux shell within your browser.
 > #### Reference
 > * [Git for Windows](https://git-for-windows.github.io/) - *Recommended*
 >